 I won't spoil it for you in this paragraph; try it out!

-Click the this link to learn much more about our project!
+Click the this link to learn much more about Diffusion Illusions!

-Another project with a similar goal was released in February 2023: Illusion-Diffusion, authored by Matthew Tanick.
+Another project with a similar goal was released in February 2023: Illusion-Diffusion, authored by Matthew Tancik.
 That project only achieves the first part of this demo, aka image flipping.

 Our other paper, "Peekaboo: Text to Image Diffusion Models are Zero Shot Segmentors", has an extremely similar formulation to the illusions on this website - it optimizes images using a variant of score distillation loss to perform zero shot segmentation.

-A paper released after our project in December 2024 by Daniel Geng et al: Visual Anagrams has beautiful results and is worth checking out
+Inspired by our Diffuion Illusions project, Daniel Geng et al wrote Visual Anagrams.
+It has beautiful results and is definitely worth checking out!

 To help explain how these were calculated, I've included some easy-to-read pseudocode that covers how each of these illusions were made.
 This code has been oversimplified for the sake of simplicity - for all the details please read our paper.
 The full source code can be found at github.com/RyannDaGreat/Diffusion-Illusions, or at any of the Google Colab links throughout this webpage.

-Diffusion illisions are generated through an iterative process: we optimize the output images with gradient descent, starting from pure noise.
+Diffusion illusions are generated through an iterative process: we optimize the output images with gradient descent, starting from pure noise.
 Here are some timelapses showing how they evolve over time.

 For reference, here are the end results of the above timelapse video: